 - Letting agents and landlords should take steps to ensure any properties are prepared ready for new tenants, this may include cleaning to minimise any potential spread of the virus in line with government advice.

 - Letting agents and landlords should consider how best to conduct tenancy check-ins for new tenancies agreed while broader measures remain in place, taking care to follow government advice on social distancing to minimise possible spread of coronavirus.

-- Mid-term inspections are still considered unsafe and should continue to be delayed.
+- Mid-term inspections are still considered unsafe and should be delayed until after the lockdown.

 Right to Rent